 - Go to your hostel’s music room and play every instrument you can.

 - Convince your H12/13/14 friends to have a barbeque party on their terrace (and someone, for the love of god, make an effort to learn how to cook properly).
 If you’re feeling up to it, order some cheap food, and end it with a food fight.
+Even braver souls can attempt to lob food at unsuspecting passer-bys below.

 - Watch DDLJ.
 Again.
 At Maratha Mandir.
 On a Sunday morning.
-Offer valid till Maratha Mandir lasts.

 - Click tons of pictures of your room or a place you’re attached to, and 3D-stitch them (ex: MS Photosynth).